-“If we can successfully marry web-based therapies with proven support programs, I am optimistic we can improve employment outcomes for people living with severe mental illness,” Dr Harris said.
+“If we can successfully marry web-based therapies with proven support programs, I am optimistic we can improve employment outcomes for people living with severe mental illness,” he said.

 “Meaningful employment has real potential to help these individuals break through into the wider community and lift at least some of these people out of poverty,” he said.

 Associate Professor Harris now hopes to use similar techniques to help young people get back into education as well as work.
 He also hopes to roll these programs out through other Disability Employment Service programs.

 The trial included 86 people with a range of severe mental illness – including schizophrenia, bipolar disorder, and psychotic depression – from across New South Wales.

 The research was published in the Journal of Medical Internet Research – Mental Health http://mental.jmir.org/2017/3/e30/

 This research was funded by Australian Rotary Health.

 One Door Mental Health is a leading mental health service provider specialising in severe and persistent mental illnesses such as schizophrenia, bipolar disorder, severe anxiety, psychosis, schizoaffective disorder, borderline personality disorder.

 *Anthony Harris is an Associate Professor of Psychiatry, Westmead Clinical School, University of Sydney; Clinical Director, Brain Dynamics Centre, The Westmead Institute; Consultant psychiatrist, Prevention Early Intervention and Recovery Service (PEIRS), Western Sydney Local Health District